crs4/crc_cohort_modelling/README.md

-# crc_cohort_modelling
+# Colorectal Cancer Cohort modelling

 This repository contains the semantic model, expressed in openEHR, for the clinical data included in the Colorectal Cancer Cohort (CRC-Cohort) acquired by BBMRI-ERIC.
 The modelling has been started within the EOSC-Life WP1 Demonstrator “Cloudification of BBMRI-ERIC CRC-Cohort and its Digital Pathology Imaging” (APPID 1228), which had among its objectives the improvement of the CRC-Cohort dataset.

 ## What's the CRC-Cohort?